offeredblog/UsersDatabaseTutorial/README.md

-# UsersApiTutorial
+# UsersDatabaseTutorial
-An example backend REST service for creating, reading, updating, and deleting Users.
+An example backend REST service for creating, reading, updating, and deleting Users and persisting those changes into the a MySQL database.

-**As this project was meant to demonstrate the basics of REST APIs, it is not using an actual database and is instead storing the users in memory.**

 In order to run this project, pull it down locally and run the following:
 - mvn package